I am not alone in my belief that the most important decisions leaders make involve selecting the best people to join their team.

 Short of that, think about injecting your leadership experience earlier in the screening process before the best candidate is eliminated.
 Adjust your expectations, screening parameters and encourage your recruiter to open things up and take some chances on the candidates they are submitting.
 Stop wondering about "Why" you got that candidate...instead, think about "What If"?
 The extra effort will reap tremendous benefits for years to come.

-Bernard Beaullieu is the founder of Beaullieu & Associates, Inc., a full-service San Antonio Information Technology Staffing & Recruiting firm.
+Bernard Beaullieu founded Beaullieu & Associates, Inc., in 2007 as a full-service San Antonio Information Technology Staffing & Recruiting firm.
 We are the antithesis of today's Information Technology Staffing providers and company internal recruiting processes.
-Our philosophy is to focus our leadership and hiring experience directly to recruiting and finding best people.
-We rely on crisp, repeatable processes and reserve automation and associate personnel for executing the ancillary functions of our business.
-Why not hire the best?
+Our philosophy is to focus extensive IT leadership and hiring experience directly to finding and engaging the best people.
+Why not hire the best!